 There were so many whales blowing that it must have been a whole family of whales!

-The view from my window at Kirkjuból - Sauðfjársetrið Sheep Farming Museum is just across the bay 400 metres away
+The view from my window at Kirkjuból in 2019 - Sauðfjársetrið Sheep Farming Museum is just across the bay 400 metres away

 When we visited Drangsnes the following day we were told that the sea was crowded with humpback whales!
 A lot of people were outside watching them with a binocular.